3oDoR/LinguaMaster/README.md

 # Login and register TODO:

 - [ ] Add login and register with Google, X, Facebook
 - [ ] Remove test button for logout from profile page and add in user page
+- [ ] Add tests